-- FUNCTION: Prevent water pipes from being damaged due to high pressure, suitable for camper, trailer, RV plumbing system.
+- Function: Prevent water pipes from being damaged due to high pressure, suitable for campers, trailers, and RV plumbing...

 An RV water pressure regulator is like a surge protector for your water system.
 It limits the water flow from the water connection to an RV-friendly pressure.
 You can easily damage water lines and fittings in your system if you don’t regulate the water flow.